 Footwear Design (prototyping, sampling, shipping)

-PROJECT: Build a new, unique shoe brand featuring creatively designed footwear, and to deliver a personalized experience to delight customers.
+Build and market a new footwear brand, develop product line, and deliver a personalized experience to delight customers.

 Building a brand consisted of many steps throughout the process:

 Prototyping shoes (this process is outlined here) + Manufacturing

 Challenges: No existing customer base to gather data.